 Trabalhar, Estudar e Viver na Australia

-Having a broken or worn out holder for shower heads can be a very irritating situation, but you don't have to go to the nearby store and purchase a whole new shower head set.
+Having a broken or worn out holder for can be a very irritating situation, but you don't have to go to the nearby store and purchase a whole new shower head set.
 You know why?
 Because in this article we are going to tell you exactly how you can fix the holder all by yourself, a complete DIY guide.

 You only need to get a new holder, they are available in chrome, brass, brushed nickel and bronze so you can choose what fits your liking.
 It is a fairly easy job replacing and fixing a shower head holder with a new one.

 We are going to go in a step by step process of replacing a shower head holder

 Obviously you would need to remove the shower head first to start the replacement.

 Just remove the end of shower hose from the shower holder, but remember to leave the opposite end attached to the handheld shower.
 You are going to need the hose and the handheld shower later on so do not disassemble it completely, just keep the shower head's washers in a safe place.

 Remove the damaged holder